lpirl/redmine_scm_hookhelpers/example_installation/README.md

 ## How get the hooks installed?

-Of curse, you can just copy your hook handlers to the corresponding directory of your repository.
+Of curse, you can just copy/symlink your hook handlers to the corresponding directory of your repository.

 But there is [redmine_scm_symlink_post_commit_hook.py](redmine_scm_symlink_post_commit_hook.py) to take away the burden of doing manual symlinking.